hoel-bagard-hy/rpm-server/docs/user-manual.md

 ### Access

-The server can be accessed at `163.219.218.169`, with port `514`.\
+The server can be accessed at `163.219.218.169`, with port `514` for HTTP and `515` for HTTPS.\
-The address is used when downloading/uploading packages, but can also be used to browse the packages in a web browser ([link](http://163.219.218.169:514/)).
+The address is used when downloading/uploading packages, but can also be used to browse the packages in a web browser ([HTTP link](http://163.219.218.169:514/), [HTTPS link](https://163.219.218.169:515/)).

+Note: the 515 port is currently not in the list of open ports, therefore the HTTPS version can only be accessed from the Harumi servers.
+If you wish to access it from your laptop, you will need to use port forwarding.

 ## Adding an RPM package